vegarant/Invfool/README.md

 ## AUTOMAP
-These experiments are completely self contained.
+These experiments are self contained.
 It requires a vanilla Tensorflow install.

 ## DAGAN